Weber Q1200 Liquid Propane Portable Grill

 This is the weak point, the body metal is thin and some owners report the regulator and water tray rusting.
 A big, hot, even-cooking stand-up grill for tailgates, held back by thin metal and real weight.
 It scores 84 out of 100.

-It hit temperature fast and cooked a full grate of burgers evenly for the whole lot, though the thin body and a bit of rust on the tray tell me it needs to live under cover.
+It hit temperature fast and cooked a full grate of burgers evenly for the whole lot, though the thin body and a bit of rust on the tray tell us it needs to live under cover.

 Read our full Coleman RoadTrip 285 Stand-Up Propane Grill review →